karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 ![Seasonal Plot or Heatmap for Seasonality](https://github.com/karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/raw/master/8.%20Seasonal%20Plot%20or%20Heatmap%20for%20Seasonality.png)

+The highest price is in March 2024 (17183) and April 2024 (17184).

 ### 9. Lag Plot

 ![Seasonal Plot](https://github.com/karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/raw/master/9.%20Seasonal%20Plot.png)

+We have positive correlation in it.

 ### 10. Change Point Detection

 ![Change Point Detection](https://github.com/karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/raw/master/10.%20Change%20Point%20Detection.png)

+We have critical point in 2024 January.
+It is getting worst in February until April.

 # Data Preparation